EdwhakKB/SC-SP-ENGINE/README.md

 * Most other fixes, noteskin support, char json edits, and more all by me *glowsoony*

 * [Input Rewrite! by this psych pull request!](https://github.com/ShadowMario/FNF-PsychEngine/pull/13448)
-# Friday Night Funkin' - Psych Engine
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it messes some stuff.